theupdateframework/taps/candidate-tuf-versions.md

 More details about this directory structure are contained in the [specification](#how-a-repository-updates).

-On the client side, this TAP also requires maintenance of multiple versions that support different TUF specification versions to allow for communication with various repositories.
-To do so, it is recommended that clients maintain functions that can be used to validate metadata from previous TUF specification versions.
+On the client side, this TAP also requires maintenance of multiple versions that support different major TUF specification versions to allow for communication with various repositories.
+To do so, it is recommended that clients maintain functions that can be used to validate metadata from previous major TUF specification versions.
 These functions allow a client to maintain old versions of the specification while still supporting the most recent version.